0xmjk/jupyterlab-docker-image/README.md

 ## Example
-The following notebook can be find at [README.ipynb](http://127.0.0.1:8888/lab/tree/README.ipynb) in your environment.
+The following notebook can be found as [README.ipynb](http://127.0.0.1:8888/lab/tree/README.ipynb) in your environment.

 ```python